Meryl Streep biography

 One of Hollywood's most esteemed performers, when she first arrived in Los Angeles she remembers: "My first impression of L.A. was that it just smelled so good.
 You know, you get used to closing off the olfactory nerves in New York.
 You walk with your head down, not meeting anyone's eye.
 L.A. was very friendly, and there were flowers everywhere in February, and night-blooming jasmine."
 But later, the bloom went off the rose and her lasting impression of L.A was that she "hated being there.
 I really require a great deal of privacy.
 I don't like to be out and sort of dressed up and seen."

 Many remember Streep's Oscar-nominated performance in The Devil Wears Prada where she played the role of the infamous Miranda Priestly, said to be based loosely on Vogue Editor-in-Chief, Anna Wintour.
-She also starred in the on-screen rendition of Mamma Mia! in 2008, the Margaret Thatcher biopic The Iron Lady and the comedy Hope Springs, both in 2012.
+She also starred in the on-screen rendition of Mamma Mia! in 2008 and reprised her role in the 2018 sequel, Mamma Mia!
+Here We Go Again (2018).

 Streep has been nominated an amazing 17 times for an Oscar—her most recent nomination was for The Iron Lady , which she won in the Best Actress category.
 She has won two other times as well, for Kramer vs. Kramer and Sophie's Choice .
 She has also won eight Golden Globes, seven People's Choice Awards and two Emmys.
 She has a star on the Hollywood walk of Fame at 7020 Hollywood Blvd.
 She was nominated for an Academy Award for her work in August: Osage County (2014).

 More recently, she received nominations from both the Golden Globes and the Academy Awards for her role as the Witch in the musical Into the Woods (2014).
 She then starred in Ricki and the Flash (2015), Suffragette Florence Foster Jenkins (2016).
 For her work in the latter, she earned numerous nominations for Best Performance By an Actress in a Lead Role, including nominations from the Academy Awards, BAFTA Awards, Golden Globe Awards and the SAG Awards.
 For her role as Kay Graham in the true-life drama The Post (2018) opposite Tom Hanks, Meryle received her 21st Academy Award nomination.